Seven Signs a Church Has Made Christ a Side Piece

 2. Focus on the spiritual leader

 Sunday and midweek services should not be all about the pastor's personal needs, his personal vision and or telling members to say what the leader says.
 The Apostle Paul said in Hebrews 11:1 Be ye followers of me, even as I also am of Christ.
 Pulpit time should lead souls to Christ, and make them His disciples.
-It should not encourage parishioners to become cookie-cutter clones of the Pastor.
+It should not encourage parishioners to become cookie-cutter clones of the Pastor or speak more about a spiritual father than the Lord.

 Colossians 3:16 Let the word of Christ dwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.